adrielk/auto-gym/README.md

 `mkdir accounts`

-Create a text file (filename does not matter) in `accounts/` with your account information and desired reservation days and times.
+Create a text file (filename does not matter) in `accounts/` with your account information and desired reservation days and start times.
 Days should be formatted as a string where `1` represents Monday.
 An example is shown below.

 ```
 <computing id>
 <password>
 12:00PM 135
 3:30PM 27
-5:0OPM 6
+5:00PM 6
 ```

-This tells the script to reserve times on Monday, Wednesday, and Friday at 12:00 PM, Tuesday and Sunday at 3:30 PM, and Friday at 5:00 PM.
+This tells the script to reserve start times on Monday, Wednesday, and Friday at 12:00 PM, Tuesday and Sunday at 3:30 PM, and Friday at 5:00 PM.

 To run the script, use the following command: